Bloomberg London: Bank Tube station entrance

 As part of the construction of the building, a new entrance to London Underground's Bank and Monument station complex was built.
 This provides direct access to the Waterloo & City line via four new escalators and two lifts – providing step free access for the first time.
 Construction of the new entrance began in November 2015, and the new entrance was officially opened by Mayor of London Sadiq Khan and former Mayor of New York Michael Bloomberg in December 2018.

 The new entrance incorporates etched glass panels by artist John Hutton, depicting 66 figures based on the ancient Roman history of the area, including the Roman Temple of Mithras.
 The artwork was originally completed in 1962 on Bucklersbury House, the post war office building previously located on the site.

 Mithraeum

-The building is on top of the site of the London Mithraeum.
+The building is on top of the site of the London Mithraeum, the remnants of a Roman temple.
 The Mithraeum was relocated to a different site in 1962, but as part of the construction of Bloomberg London it was relocated to close to its original site.
 It is open to the public.

 The building also contains the Bloomberg Space, which displays artworks.